 Free Calculator

-Compare buying a home vs renting with break-even year, net wealth, and honest opportunity cost analysis.
-2026 consumer mortgage rates.
+Compare renting vs buying with break-even year, net wealth, opportunity cost, and lifestyle-adjusted scenario analysis.

 Mode 1 ignores opportunity cost — what your down payment could have earned invested elsewhere.
-For honest comparison,
+For a more complete comparison,

 Home & Rent Basics